"The Worlds of the Shaman"

 “Ordinary Reality” of the middle world is considered the physical realm that is accessed by our physical senses of sight, hearing, touch, smell, taste, movement.
 “Non-ordinary Reality” of the middle world is accessed within our minds only.
 It uses a correspondence with the physical senses that is not experienced by anyone except ourselves: Clairvoyance appears as sight within the mind; Clairaudience is hearing within the mind; Clairsentience within the mind is like touch, feeling, movement… perhaps also taste and smell.
 In other words, Non-ordinary Reality is where we do our thinking, praying, meditation, creativity, psychic reception, trance work, etc.

 Many people steeped in metaphysical and holistic studies tend to think that the words “upper” and “lower” mean “higher/better” versus “lower/worse”.
 That is understandable if you consider the astral realm, i.e., the emotional body in the aura that can be accessed through the emotions and non-spiritually-focussed psychic ability.
 In describing that realm, it’s often equated with an Olympic depth swimming pool: you can see a coin that appears to be sitting on the bottom of the pool, yet if you dive directly to that image you may discover it to be deeper or at a different angle than it actually is.
 In other words, seeing is deceiving.
 Astral realm psychism can be quite deceptive.
 There’s a strong tendency to interpret metaphors according to our own experience of them.
 For example, if you sense sorrow coming from someone you might think that person has lost a loved one in death.
-Upon talking with the person, you may discover that s/he has experienced inability to do as well in performing a song as well s/he wanted to.
-The reason s/he felt sorrow was because they felt their inept expression for the moment did not live up to their high aspirations in musicianship.
+Upon talking with the person, you may discover that s/he has experienced inability to do as well in performing a song as s/he wanted to.
+The reason s/he felt sorrow was due to feeling inept expression because the moment did not live up to personally expected high aspirations in musicianship.

 Spirits in the astral realm likewise need to be tested in order to ascertain validity.
 Many deceivers are there, and they may fall into the category of earth-bound spirits, demons, other dark beings or merely tapping into human energy.